HuantWang/SUPERSONIC/AE.md

 `--task`: The case to be calculated.
 In this case, we set it to halide.

 `--algorithm_id`: Representing different halide data range 1-10.
-The default setting is 2， which is used for the *interpolate* dataset.
+The default setting is 2 refer data *interpolate*.

 `--log_file`: The log file corresponds to the data is generated after the system-SuperSonic run.
 This  default log file path is in *<SUPERSONIC-root-path/SuperSonic/utils/result>*.